Joint Continuous and Discrete Model Selection via Submodularity: Robust Optimization

 \section{Robust Optimization}

-Given our ability to efficiently solve the joint continuous and discrete optimization problem in \eqref{eq:cont_discrete_opt_problem}, and even some of its constrained variants, we may seek problem settings where they arise as a subproblem.
-This situation often occurs in \emph{robust optimization}, where we seek to solve an optimization problem while remaining resilient to worst-case problem instances.
+Joint continuous and discrete optimization problems can easily arise as sub-problems in larger contexts.
+For example, in \emph{robust optimization}, we seek to solve an optimization problem while remaining resilient to worst-case problem instances.